apache/apisix/docs/en/latest/plugins/ai-proxy.md

       "type": "roundrobin",
       "nodes": {
         "somerandom.com:443": 1
+      },
+      "scheme": "https",
+      "pass_host": "node"
     }
-    }
   }'
 ```

-The upstream node can be any arbitrary value because it won't be contacted.
+Since `passthrough` is not enabled upstream node can be any arbitrary value because it won't be contacted.

 Now send a request: